owncloud-archive/documentation/developer_manual/app/fundamentals/controllers.rst

         }
     }

-Every controller requires the app name and the request object to be passed to their parent constructor.
+Every controller requires the application name and the request object to be passed to their parent constructor.
 This can be done as shown in the example code above.

 .. note::
    The important part is not the class name, but rather the string which is passed in as the first parameter of the ``registerService`` method.

 The other part is the route name.
 An example route name would look like this::